yamila-moreno/moduslaborandi/content/post/2017-06-22-swarm-101-manage-services.markdown

 Second post of the tutorial <em>Swarm for beginners</em>.
 This post will cover the creation of services, update them in different ways, inspecting them, publishing ports and removing the services.
 Now, what's a service?
 <!--more-->

-A service in a Swarm cluster is each application we want to deploy; tipycally, we think of micro-services because those application should tend to be small pieces.
+A service in a Swarm cluster is each application we want to deploy; tipically, we think of micro-services because those application should tend to be small pieces.
 Examples of services: API, database, front, backoffice, queues, application server...

 You should follow this post after the <a href="http://moduslaborandi.net/2017/06/swarm-101-create-a-cluster/" target="_new">post of how to create a cluster</a>.
 In this post, we'll deal only with stateless services.
 If we need a database, we'll put it outside the cluster for now; replicating and synchronizing databases have other concerns that are way far from the scope of this post or tutorial (or my current knowledge :P).
-The same applies to static files, we can assume that they are out of the cluster (for instance in a Amazon S3).
+The same applies to static files, we can assume that they are out of the cluster (for instance in Amazon S3).

 <h2>Creating services</h2>